 One sip of the white lightning--moonshine--and you feel it right down into the belly.
 Strong enough to put hair on your chest, hear the word moonshine and illegal liquor comes to mind.
 What was once a hush-hush business hiding out in the boonies from the law has now turned into profitable sales.
 Commercial distillers across the nation have engaged in legal moonshine distilling, slapping on fancy product labels, and selling to consumers through distribution - you can even get some sold in a mason jar itself, but is it true that moonshine is illegal to make still and will you get in a tangle with law enforcement for your homebrew?

 Even the Discovery Channel has turned moonshine into a profit with its popular TV series 'Moonshiners'.
 The show has done well in glamorizing illegal moonshine, causing fans to seek out their own supplies for homemade distilled spirits.
 For the real moonshiners, however, it's not about glitz or glamor, it's about the shine--it's not real moonshine if it wasn't made in the secrecy of your own home.
 Is it illegal though to distill your own hooch for private consumption?
 What are the distillation laws exactly nowadays and can you take part in home distilling for personal use?

-To gain a better understanding of moonshining, we first must understand its rich history in the United States and how the government controls alcohol sales.
+To gain a better understanding of moonshining, we first must understand its rich history in the United States and how the US government controls alcohol sales.
 After the American Revolution, the government placed federal taxes on liquor as a means to gain revenue from expenses drained during the war.
 The excise tax placed on distilled spirits, however, was not popular amongst the people.

 Many farmers made their living by turning crops into corn liquor, and the new tax meant trouble for feeding their families--thus trouble for tax collectors.
 Tax collectors stopping by farms often wound up being tarred and feathered.
 As tensions grew, angry citizens took to a Whiskey Rebellion in 1794 that took over Pittsburgh, Pennsylvania.
 While the citizens' attempts weren't successful in overthrowing the tax, moonshining continued.